LanCorC/LiveBoard/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 This is a passion project sparked from the difficulty of finding the time to meet friends in person to play games.
 There is no intention to scale, mass-distribute, or monetize this project.
-The live website holds one 'lobby', though someone can host their own private lobby by running the server locally and using a third party service to expose the local port, like [Cloudflared Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) or [Pinggy](https://pinggy.io/).
+The live website holds one 'lobby', though a private lobby can be hosted by running the server locally and using a third party service to expose the local port, like [Cloudflared Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) or [Pinggy](https://pinggy.io/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>